Kiryat Bialik: Economy

 The town was known for the Ata textile factory, established in 1934 by Erich Moller.

 The Ata plant, which opened in 1934, became an icon of the Israeli textile industry.
 It suffered from financial problems in the 1960s and closed down in 1985.

 Education

 According to CBS, there are 9 schools and 6,291 students in the city: 6 elementary schools with 2,540 students, and 3 secondary education schools (2 junior high and 1 high school, under the same administration) with 3,751 students.
 63.4% of 12th grade students were entitled to a Bagrut (matriculation) certificate in 2002.

 Second Lebanon War (2006)

 During the Second Lebanon War in 2006, the city suffered hits from 15 Katyushas and other types of rockets sent by Hezbollah.

+Entertainment

+In the city, there is a municipal library with two branches, one in the Tzur Shalom area and one in the old Bialik area.
+The city has two "Pisgah Center", where various classes for children and teenagers, events, and performances are held.

+The "Afek Country Club" in the city features swimming pools and gyms.
+In 2019, the Yagur swimming pool was closed after 58 years of operation.

+Every year in May, the city hosts the "Bialik Festival for Literature and Poetry," which includes cultural performances, meetings with authors, concerts, and children's plays.

+Three youth movements operate in Kiryat Bialik: Scouts, HaNoar HaOved VeHaLomed, and HaMahanot HaOlim.

+Kiryat Bialik operates a conservatory for music studies and voice development and also has the "Young Bialik" youth band, which performs in Israel and abroad.

+The city has a museum dedicated to the history of the city, located in Beit Katz, known as Museum of the History of Kiryat Bialik.

+Additionally, within the city is the Kiryon Shopping Mall, one of the largest shopping malls in the country and the largest in the north.

+The city has a promenade named after Shimon Peres along the Gedora stream, stretching over several kilometers, starting from Rabin Square in the north to HaEmekim Street in the south of the city.
+Additionally, there are several parks throughout the city, including: Savyon Garden, which once housed the Savyon Cinema, Miriam Garden, Esther Park, HaBanim Park in the Afek neighborhood, and a park named after Ariel Sharon in the Tzur Shalom neighborhood.